microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/samlorwsfedexternaldomainfederation-post-domains.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-You can now add multiple domains to your SAML/WS-Fed based configuration.
-Create a new externalDomainName object and add it to an existing [samlOrWsFedExternalDomainFederation](../resources/samlorwsfedexternaldomainfederation.md).
+Add multiple domains to your SAML or WS-Fed based configuration by creating a new [externalDomainName](../resources/externaldomainname.md) object and add it to an existing [samlOrWsFedExternalDomainFederation](../resources/samlorwsfedexternaldomainfederation.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).